UB-04 Medical Billing Software

-PracticeSuite’s UB-04 billing software is ideal for institutional
+PracticeSuite’s UB-04 billing software is ideal for facility and institutional

-Handling the complexity of billing facility-services separate from professional services requires software that can efficiently produce the CMS-1450 claim form and manage the electronic submission to ensure prompt and proper reimbursement.
-PracticeSuite’s medical billing software has the easy to use UB-04 capabilities you need at an affordable price!
+Handling the billing of facility related services, which are separate from professional services, requires software that can efficiently produce the CMS-1450 claim form and manage its electronic submission to ensure prompt and proper reimbursement.
+PracticeSuite’s medical billing software is easy to use and has the UB-04 capabilities you need at an affordable price.

 The 100% cloud-based medical billing software makes reports, dashboards, and all revenue activities available from internet connected devices.

 Automatically Verify Patient Eligibility for Coverage Before Each Visit.

 Monitor How Many Sessions Remain Based on Coverage Limits from Prior Authorizations.

 Quickly Determine which UB-04 Claims Need Further Action to Ensure Timely Filing and Payment.